Qirui-Y/UDC-Residual-and-Dense-UNet/README.md

 - [logger.py] provides logging service during training and testing.
 - Support to use [tensorboard] to visualize and compare training loss, validation PSNR and etc.
 - [progress_bar.py] provides a progress bar which can print the progress.

+Authors: Qirui Yang, Yihao Liu, Jigang Tang, Tao Ku [paper]

+If you find our work is useful ,please kindly cite it.

+@InProceedings{yang2020residual,
+author = {Qirui Yang and Yihao Liu and Jigang Tang and Tao Ku}, title = {Residual and Dense UNet for Under-display Camera Restoration}, booktitle = {European Conference on Computer Vision Workshops}, year = {2020},
+}